iotaledger/docs.iota.org/docs/writer-guide.md

 In general, use American English style when [punctuating quotations](https://developers.google.com/style/quotation-marks).

-For titles of shorter works—such as articles or episodes in a web series—put titles in quotation marks, unless they're part of a link.
+For titles of shorter works — such as articles or episodes in a web series — put titles in quotation marks, unless they're part of a link.

 Put long quotes in a paragraph-style quote (`>`).